State Roofing Buying Guide for Pennsylvania

 - Fiber-cement is a blending of concrete, clay, and wood fibers.
 It is durable, recyclable, fire proof and can last from 20 to 20 years.
 The material is not as heavy as clay or slate tiles.

-- Metal coverings are available in copper, aluminum, or stainless steel and has a life expectancy of up to 50 years.
+- Metal roofing is available in copper, aluminum, or stainless steel and has a life expectancy of up to 50 years.
 Metal roofing is also recyclable which adds to the green credibility.

 Rebates for New Roofs in Pennsylvania